FusionAuth/fusionauth-site/README.md

 ## Deploy

 Deploying happens automatically via GitHub action (one for content, another for redirects) whenever content merges into `main`.
 Dev server deployments have separate corresponding actions that you can activate manually for a specific branch.

+## Tested code examples

+Many code blocks, especially those found in guides and tutorials, do not exist in the source markdown files.
+Instead, we use the `LocalCode` component to source them from snippets generated from tested complete projects with [Bluehawk](https://github.com/mongodb-university/Bluehawk).

+For projects that benefit from a cloneable repository, the `/astro/localcode` folder acts as the source of truth; changes to files automatically push to the downstream artifact repository when you merge to the `main` branch of this repo.
+To configure the artifact repo, use the (optional) `repositoryUrl.txt`.

+Astro builds automatically generate code snippets before rendering pages.

 ## Redirects